Projects

 Genetic Risk for Type 1 Diabetes

-SH2B3 InfographicA common genetic variant (present in at least 5% of a population) can get enriched get enriched to help fight a specific microbe (infection) or adjust to a new change in the environment.
-This same variant may also have unintended side effects like autoimmune disease.
-We combined a genetic association study comparing subjects with Type 1 Diabetes and controls with similar genetic backgrounds and looked through all common variants across our population to find those enriched for Type 1 diabetes.
-We discovered a strongly associated variant (rs3184504) that located in the gene SH2B3, encoding the adaptor protein SH2B3 (also termed LNK).
-This adaptor dampens down cytokine signaling and highly expressed in blood cells.
+Allenspach Lab researchers combined a genetic association study comparing subjects with type 1 diabetes and controls with similar genetic backgrounds and looked through all common variants across our population to find those enriched for type 1 diabetes.
+The Allenspach Lab discovered a strongly associated variant (rs3184504) located in the gene SH2B3, encoding the adaptor protein SH2B3 (also termed LNK).
+This adaptor dampens down cytokine signaling and is highly expressed in blood cells.
 The genetic region was enriched (selected) in Northern European populations and nearly absent in African and Asian populations that all carry the “ancestral allele” or the allele not associated with diabetes, similar to non-human primates.
-Through studying primary blood samples from humans and developing a novel mouse model to study this risk during stress (infection) and in models of autoimmunity, the project goal is to better understand how this critical adaptor protein shapes the immune response in the presence of this precise genetic variant.
+Through studying primary blood samples from humans and developing a novel small-animal model to study this risk during stress (infection) and in models of autoimmunity, the project goal is to better understand how this critical adaptor protein shapes the immune response in the presence of this precise genetic variant.

 Understanding the Underlying Variants Leading to Autoimmunity or Predisposition to Infection